Stories

 Who Wants To Be A Millionaire?…How To Protect TV Format Rights

-The X Factor, The Voice, Love Island, Big Brother, The Weakest Link, The Apprentice, Who Wants To Be A Millionaire? – when cultural commentators examine the television of recent years what is striking is the global domination of prime time by shows made to particular formats.
+The Traitors, The X Factor, Love Island, Big Brother, The Weakest Link, The Apprentice, Who Wants To Be A Millionaire? – when cultural commentators examine the television of recent years what is striking is the global domination of prime time by shows made to particular formats.
 Despite this, it is hard to define precisely what we mean by formats as they intersect different genres (music, sport, quiz, comedy, drama) and rely on different components to make them attractive to viewers.
-Even if we can’t define a format – we know what it is when we see it, and we know how incredibly successful they can be!
+We certainly know what a format is when we see it, and we know how incredibly successful they can be!

-Whilst, this article will look at TV formats, the lessons learnt from the TV industry can be (and in some cases already have been) equally well applied in other industries, including sport formats, e-sports formats, theatre formats (most notably of musicals), on-line gaming formats and more besides.
+Whilst, this article looks at TV formats, the lessons learnt from the TV industry can be (and in some cases already have been) equally well applied in other industries, including film (most notably movie franchises), immersive entertainment, sport formats, e-sports formats, theatre formats (most notably of musicals), on-line gaming formats and more besides.
 As format rights lawyers we at Hansel Henson see the same patterns across sectors.
+So, if, for instance, you want to know how to protect a new immersive entertainment concept, what we say here is important for you to know.

 Below I look at why successful formats are so valuable in the television industry before turning to the connected issue of their legal protection.